 - Super concentrated, you hardly need to use any at all

-- Provides a clean, streak-free finish
+- Provides a clean, streak-free finish if dried quickly

 - Doesn’t remove wax during normal washing